shmargadt/mgr-tools/trello/README.md

 # Trello Management
-  A python script to manage trello cards statused of a team from all relevant boards.
+  A python script to manage trello cards statuses of a team from all relevant boards.

   ### Getting Started:
   1. Run as menu script: